LONG BEACH, CA

 FALL PROTECTION PROJECT

-Workers access the top of an aircraft to perform inspections and maintenance on the aircraft while inside and outside of the hangars, exposing them to fall hazards of up to 65 feet.
+Workers access the top of a C-17 aircraft to perform maintenance on the aircraft while inside and outside of the hangers, exposing them to fall hazards of up to 65 feet.

 The lanyard originally designed for fall protection was found to impose forces on the anchor that it wasn’t designed to withstand.
 Adjustment of the original lanyard was complicated, and once adjusted to its longest length it was never readjusted.
 In the event of a fall, the lanyard deployment allowed the worker to contact the ground while working on some areas of the aircraft.